napari/napari.github.io/0.6.6/_sources/howtos/layers/shapes.md

 ## Controlling the shapes layer programmatically
 ### A simple example

-You can create a new viewer and add a list of shapes in one go using the {meth}`napari.view_shapes` method, or if you already have an existing viewer, you can add shapes to it using `viewer.add_shapes`.
-The API of both methods is the same.
+You can create a new viewer with `napari.Viewer()` and add a list of shapes with the `viewer.add_shapes` method.
 In these examples we'll mainly use `add_shapes` to overlay shapes onto an existing image.

 In this example, we will overlay shapes on the image of a photographer: